-- For purposes of the ISAs (UK and Ireland), the following terms have the meanings attributed below: - (a) Audit documentation The record of audit procedures performed, relevant audit evidence obtained, and conclusions the auditor reached (terms such as "working papers" or "workpapers" are also sometimes used). - (b) Audit file One or more folders or other storage media, in physical or electronic form, containing the records that comprise the audit documentation for a specific engagement. - (c) Experienced auditor An individual (whether internal or external to the firm) who has practical audit experience, and a reasonable understanding of: - (i) Audit processes; - (ii) ISAs and applicable legal and regulatory requirements; - (iii) The business environment in which the entity operates; and - (iv) Auditing and financial reporting issues relevant to the entity's industry.
+- 6. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) Audit documentation The record of audit procedures performed, relevant audit evidence obtained, and conclusions the auditor reached (terms such as "working papers" or "workpapers" are also sometimes used). - In the UK, audit documentation shall include all documents, information, records and other data required by ISQC (UK) 1 (Revised June 2016), ISAs (UK) and applicable legal and regulatory requirements. - (b) Audit file One or more folders or other storage media, in physical or electronic form, containing the records that comprise the audit documentation for a specific engagement. - (c) Experienced auditor An individual (whether internal or external to the firm) who has practical audit experience, and a reasonable understanding of: - (i) Audit processes; - (ii) ISAs (UK) and applicable legal and regulatory requirements; - (iii) The business environment in which the entity operates; and - (iv) Auditing and financial reporting issues relevant to the entity's industry.